Last Updated on June 15, 2022

 Do more things asynchronously

 Doing things asynchronously becomes especially important because you lose control over your own time to some degree when a baby turns up.
-Whether it’s work, study, or the gym sometimes it’s only possible to do it on your own schedule.
+Whether it’s work, study, or the gym sometimes it’s only possible to do it on demand when you can fit it in, not on any type of schedule.

 I think about this a lot, because the drive to (over)protect is so strong.